 Prepare and print labels on water resistant paper before field work (Appendix 14).
-Labels should contain date, plot (Art1-4 or Wart1-4) and subplot (A-H).
-Remember to write the date on the label, if that was not included in the printing.
-Samples from each of the pit-fall traps and window traps are kept separate.
+Labels should contain date, plot (Art1-4 or Wart1-4) and subplot (A-D).
+Remember to write the date on the label if that was not included in the printing.
+Samples from each of the pitfall traps and window traps are kept separate.

 - 1. Open a 100 ml container and insert the correct pre-printed label. - 2.
 Stretch the stocking over the top of a spare cup. - 3.
 Pour the trap liquid through the stocking into the spare cup. - 4.
-Check the pit-fall for remaining arthropods.
-Should any still remain in the trap flush with ethanol down into the 100 ml container. - 5.
-Reposition the pit-fall in the soil. - 6.
+Check the pitfall for remaining arthropods.
+Should any remain in the trap, flush with ethanol down into the 100 ml container. - 5.
+Reposition the pitfall in the soil. - 6.
 Empty the catch from the stocking into the 100 ml container by turning the stocking upside down on top of the container. - 7.
-Rinse the inverted stocking with ethanol using a small squeeze bottle.

-- 8. Check for arthropods in the stocking.
+Rinse the inverted stocking with ethanol using a small squeeze bottle. - 8.
+Check for arthropods in the stocking.
 All remaining arthropods must be removed carefully from the stocking using tweezers and put into the container. - 9.
-Fill the container approx. 3/4 with 70% ethanol.
+Fill the container approx. 3⁄4 with 70% ethanol.
 More is needed if there are many insects.
 In extreme cases, the sample may be divided between 2 containers. - 10.
-Pour the water (now with no arthropods) back into the pit-fall repositioned in the soil.
+Pour the water (now with no arthropods) back into the pitfall repositioned in the soil.

 Window traps are emptied using a plastic spoon with a mesh net.
 Before emptying a window trap a spare cup is filled (approx. 50%) with water from the trap.
 Use the spoon with the net to catch all arthropods in the trap.
 Rinse the spoon in the spare cup now and then.
-The spare cup is emptied as described above (1. - 10.) when all arthropods have been fished out of the window trap.
+The spare cup is emptied as described above (1.-10.) when all arthropods have been fished out of the window trap.

-Water may need to be added (to compensate for evaporated water), removed (after rain) or replaced (e.g. if the water smells or if foxes have urinated or defecated in the pit-fall).
+Water may need to be added (to compensate for evaporated water), removed (after rain) or replaced (e.g., if the water smells or if foxes have urinated or defecated in the pitfall).
 When water is replaced make sure to add a little salt and detergent.
 Bring all contaminated water back in a wastewater container and pour it into the sink in the "lab-room" in the main cabin.

-Bring extra pit-fall cups on each round, along with equipment for setting up traps, in case a trap has been destroyed, e.g. by a fox.
+Bring extra pit-fall cups on each round, along with equipment for setting up traps, in case a trap has been destroyed, e.g., by a fox.
 Any failures such as flooded or floating cups, fox faeces etc. must be recorded.
 This includes occurrence of fungi and/or algae in the water.
 In that case, cup and water must be replaced.
+Cups contaminated by e.g., faeces, fungi, or algae can be cleaned with detergent and ethanol in the lab and reused once clean.